caiters/Caiters.com/posts/2016-06-17-bem-css-presentation.md

 Last week it was my turn!
 I did a presentation on the [BEM naming convention for CSS](https://caiters.com/bem/#/).

-I started learning about BEM late last year, and recently completely my first large project using BEM.
+I started learning about BEM late last year, and recently completed [my first large project using BEM](/projects/kevo).
 I found it to be a really positive experience, so wanted to share what BEM was with the rest of my team here at Web Advanced.

 Speaking in front of a group of people is scary, and I've been looking to get more experience with public speaking.
 I'm not sure I'd ever feel comfortable enough to speak at a conference in front of hundreds of people, but I had a lot of fun doing a small presentation for my company.